 - Data protection assessments are required if processing presents a heightened risk of harm to consumers – e.g., if a controller processes sensitive data, sells PD, or processes PD for the purpose of targeted advertising or profiling.
 The Colorado Attorney General has authority to review data protection assessments and impose penalties for noncompliance.

 - No private right of action is created under the CO CPA.
 Instead, the Colorado Attorney General and district attorneys must bring enforcement actions.
 From July 1, 2023 to January 1, 2025, controllers will have a 60-day cure period if the Attorney General or district attorney deem a cure possible.
 After January 1, 2025, there will be no cure period.

 Similar to the EU GDPR, the CO CPA also imposes certain obligations on “data processors” to only process data on the instructions of the controller, assist the controller in data protection impact assessments and security obligations, and provide the controller with audit rights, deletion rights, and the ability to object to subprocessors.

-In blending components of the CA CCPA (and its CA CPRA amendments), the VA CDPA, and the EU GDPR, the CO CPA (if enacted) would establish a comprehensive privacy regime that would require in-scope companies to fully analyze their data collection, use, sharing, and data security practices.
+In blending components of the CA CCPA (and its CA CPRA amendments), the VA CDPA, and the EU GDPR, the CO CPA establishes a comprehensive privacy regime that requires in-scope companies to fully analyze their data collection, use, sharing, and data security practices.
 U.S. companies that are not currently subject to the GDPR will need to consider how to scale their existing privacy compliance programs accordingly.
 And all companies will need to consider the nuances of each of these new laws to determine any unique requirements that may be applicable in some, but not all, jurisdictions.